braineatingmachines/braineatingmachines.github.io/about.md

       </p>
       <p class="text-lg text-gray-600 leading-relaxed italic">
-        The name <b>"Brain Eating Machines"</b> is a tongue-in-cheek nod to the effects of brain muscle atrophy caused by underuse, and over reliance on AI.
+        The name <b>"Brain Eating Machines"</b> is a tongue-in-cheek nod to the effects of brain muscle atrophy caused by underuse, and over-reliance on AI.
 We're here to counter that by helping humans strengthen their cognitive muscles; through learning, building, and collaborating with humans and machines.
       </p>
     </div>